mkmccarty/TokenTimeBoostBot/doc/HowToBoostBot.md

 # How To Boost Bot

 The Boost Bot helps contract coordinators and farmers with the running of a boost list.
 Farmers can add themselves, indicate tokens are being passed and mark as boosted.
+Boost Bot does not interact with the Egg, Inc. game servers.

 ## Contract Coordinator